 Detailed guidance on the content of the data collection is available on the HESA website.

-The timetable for the 2020 collection will be published in early 2020.
+The timetable for the 2020 collection is now available.

 Changes to Unistats dataset